abidibo/practical-django-projects/README.md

 function and get away with it.
 However, Django’s `smart_str()` can handle some situations that `str()` can’t, and it also defaults to encoding the result in UTF-8 instead of ASCII (which is the default for most Python installations).
+Django uses Unicode strings everywhere, so whenever you use an external API, you should convert Unicode strings to bytestrings by using the helper function `django.utils.encoding.smart_str()`.

 Read http://www.rrn.dk/the-difference-between-utf-8-and-unicode

+### datetime

+    delta = datetime.datetime.now() - entry.pub_date
+    if delta.days > 30:
+        instance.is_public = False

+the delta var is an instance of a class called timedelta

 ## Imports
 Your new tag, however, is going to get an argument like coltrane.link or coltrane.